codetracker-learning/hip-hop-pizza-and-wangs/instructions/mvp.md

 ### Part 1: ERDs and Authentication

-* Use the Webpack Template in your cohort org
+* Ensure all teammates have access to the repo and have it pulled down to their machines
 * Create a setup branch
 * Do all the stuff needed when setting up the project.
 Reference the webpack instructions if needed.
+These include:
-These include making the updates to the `.env` file
+  *  making the updates to the `.env` file
   * Create a new firebase project, database, and enable google authentication, etc.
 * Create an authentication branch and add a navbar with a logout button, and place the google login button somewhere for you to test
   * Note: There are components that you can use to get started and style later.
 We just want you to get your auth set up by yourself.